Warren Independent School District

 Warren Independent School District is a public school district based in the community of Warren, Texas (USA).

 Located in Tyler County, the district extends into a small portion of Hardin County.
-Other communities in the district include Fred, Village Mills, and part of Wildwood.
+Other communities in the district include Fred, Village Mills, a part of Ivanhoe, and a part of Wildwood.

 In 2009, the school district was rated "recognized" by the Texas Education Agency.